Barry B. Hughes, Ph.D., Director

 - B.A.
 St. Mary’s College of Maryland, History, 2008

-- M.A. candidate, University of Denver, Josef Korbel School of International Studies
+- Ph.D. candidate, University of Denver, Josef Korbel School of International Studies

 Carey Neill enrolled at the Korbel School in September of 2011, seeking a degree in Global Finance, Trade and Economic Integration.
 Before pursuing a master’s degree, Carey spent three years working as a statistician for the Department of Institutional Research at Johns Hopkins University.
 During this time, he was granted leave from his job to take on internships in Germany in the field of sustainable energy.

 Carey graduated from St. Mary’s College of Maryland in the spring of 2008 with a degree in history and mathematics.
-His research interests, both at IFs and in his studies, include demographic trends and human migration.
-He is currently working as a member of the Ifs data team as well as participating in trainings on the use of the Ifs model.
+His research interests include international political economy and state fragility.

 Dr. Rothman is the Senior Scientist at the Frederick S. Pardee Center for International Futures and Associate Professor at the Josef Korbel School for International Studies, University of Denver.
 His work focuses on global long-term interactions between the environment and human development.